jjmartres/Zabbix/zbx-scripts/gandi.check/README.md

 1. Install `gandi.check` in the **ExternalScripts** directory of your Zabbix server and/or proxy.
 Check your `zabbix_server.conf` and/or `zabbix_proxy.conf` if in doubt.
 2. Then chmod a+x `rbl.check`
-3. Install gem dependencies `gem install require hashie`
+3. Install gem dependencies `gem install hashie`

 ### Requirements